 ProlongancePhotography by Eric Laverty

-Reimagining the capture of movement, I navigate the environment with shutter open, photographing not isolated moments but an unfolding, fluid continuum.
+Navigating the environment with shutter open, I capture not isolated moments but an unfolding, fluid continuum.
 As presence and process merge, the interplay between light and shadow, static and mobile, reveals the ephemeral that always accompanies us, yet remains beyond perception.

 Stairmaster/Stepmaster - New York (2024)